ABOUT US

 Board of Directors

-The Centre[3] staff is a dedicated group of individuals with diverse backgrounds
+The Centre[3] board of directors is a dedicated group of individuals with diverse backgrounds

 and shared a passion for social change through artistic and social practices.